 This circumstance was about to impose its death sentence when the birds became an accessible and tasty food source when Polynesian explorers discovered the lands.
 Then in the nineteenth century European settlers arrived, bringing with them their “imported” animals: rats, cats, dogs, pigs, sheep, deer… This caused a drastic decline in their population and in 1898 the takahē was declared extinct.

 However, as a result of some alleged sightings, an expedition to the Murchison Mountains was organized in 1948, leading to the rediscovery of the takahē in the vicinity of Lake Te Anau.
-Since then, efforts to recover the species have paid off and there are currently about 300 birds.
+Since then, efforts to recover the species have paid off and its population now exceeds 440 specimens.